Skip to main content

 note

-Wallets will not allow you to send CashTokens to this address, for that you must use the tokenAddress below.
+Wallets will not allow you to send CashTokens to this address.
+For that you must use the tokenAddress below.
 Wallets which have not upgraded might not recognize this new address type.

 Example